ParthaPRay/Papers/README.md

 ## High Quality Journal

 *	Ray.
+P. P., “A Sober Appraisal of AI Systems, Particularly ChatGPT, in the Facets of Emergency Medicine”, Annals of Emergency Medicine, Elsevier, 2023 ISSN: 1097-6760.
+(Science Citation Index) (IF: 6.762).
+(Accepted)

+*	Ray.
 P. P., Das, P., K., “Charting the Terrain of Artificial Intelligence: A Multidimensional Exploration of Ethics, Agency, and Future Directions”, Philosophy & Technology, Springer, 2023 ISSN: 2210-5441.
 (Scopus).
 (Accepted)

 *	Ray.
 P. P., Majumder, P., “Assessing the Accuracy of Responses by the Language Model ChatGPT to Questions Regarding Bariatric Surgery: A Critical Appraisal”, Obesity Surgery, Springer, 2023 ISSN: 1708-0428.
 (Science Citation Index) (IF: 3.836).
 (Accepted)